uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 head(gapminder)
 ```

-Now find out more about the `str()` function, and learn more about our dataset:
+Now let's use a few functions to learn more about our dataset:

 ``` r
 class(gapminder) # what kind of object is it stored as?